Spin-networks in the ZX-calculus: Translating spin-networks into ZXH-diagrams

 To start with, we look at the simplest possible 3-valent vertices:

-To go further we look to equation \eqref{eq:penrose-3jm} which shows how Penrose and Yutsis trivalent-nodes are related.
-The translation of the 3-valent vertex from Yutsis to the ZXH-calculus is very similar, but we must be careful about the normalisation and about the cups and caps that connects the wires.
+For higher-spin vertices we look to equation~\eqref{eq:penrose-3jm} which shows how Penrose and Yutsis trivalent-nodes are related.
+The translation of the 3-valent vertex from Yutsis to the ZXH-calculus is very similar, but we must be careful about the normalisation and about the cups and caps that connect the wires.
 We have

 with $N$ the binor calculus normalisation given by \eqref{eq:N-factor} and the $\lambda_{2j_i}$ the normalisation corrections given by equation~\eqref{eq:sym-scalar} (one for every link).
 The three links are connected with the cups of equation~\eqref{eq:cup_oo}.
+Note that the differing ordering of the Z and X spiders here originates from the cyclic ordering of the Yutsis wires.

 \paragraph{Reversing the arrows.} As shown in Eq.~\eqref{eq:3jm-wire inversion}, reversing the direction of a wire in a Yutsis diagram corresponds to mapping the $\ket{j;m}$ state to $\ket{j;-m}$.
 Recall that in our symmetrised representation of spins that the $\ket{j;m}$ state corresponds to the symmetrised computational basis state where there are $j-m$ $\ket{1}$'s.
 Hence, the mapping $\ket{j;m}\mapsto \ket{j;-m}$ is implemented by interchanging $\ket{0}$ and $\ket{1}$ on each of the component spin-1/2 wires, i.e.~by doing a NOT gate on all the qubits.
-This means that in the ZXH-diagram, to reverse an edge, we need to apply a $X(\pi)$ rotation to the external wires of each wire involved in the spin and that these rotations must come before the $Z(\pi)$ rotations on this wire.
+This means that in the ZXH-diagram, to reverse an edge, we need to apply an $X(\pi)$ rotation to the external wires of each wire involved in the spin and that these rotations must come before the $Z(\pi)$ rotations on this wire.

 Note that equations~\eqref{eq:cup_oo} and~\eqref{eq:cup_oi} are special cases of this.